jazztinecruz/e-commerce/README.md

 Hi!

-This is an e-commerce App made with latest technologies including:
+This is a responsive and full-typed e-commerce app made with latest technologies including:

 Front End:
 - Next.js